Order of Saint Lazarus (statuted 1910): 2004: Orléans obedience

+In March 2023, Count Jan Dobrzenský resigned as 50th grand master to become grand master emeritus.
+He was succeeded by Prince François d'Orléans, Count of Dreux|François d'Orléans, Count of Dreux, who was installed as the 51st grand master in September 2023 in Belgium.

 2008: Malta-Paris obedience

 In 2008, the previously separate Malta and Paris obediences formally reunited into the Malta-Paris obedience under the headship of Carlos Gereda y de Borbón and the Spiritual Protectorship of Gregory III Laham, the Melchite Greek Catholic Patriarch of Antioch at that time.

 On 27 May 2012, Gregory III Laham signed the aforementioned declaration in Kevelaer, Germany, confirming the continuity of the order (under the united Malta-Paris obedience) under the Patriarchs of Antioch since his predecessor Patriarch Maximos III Mazloum had accepted the role of Spiritual Protector of the order in 1841.

 In 2018, Francisco de Borbón Graf von Hardenberg was elected as grand master of the Order of Saint Lazarus (Malta-Paris obedience).
 He is the only son of Francisco de Borbón y Escasany, 5th Duke of Seville, grand master emeritus.

 2010: Jerusalem obedience

 In 2010, there was a further split within the Orléans obedience, requiring the Count of Paris to clarify that his temporal protection would remain with the obedience under Count Jan Dobrzenský z Dobrzenicz (Orléanist) as opposed to those who had broken away to form their own group under the leadership of Count Philippe Piccapietra who had previously been a member of the team led by Prince Charles Philippe, Duke of Anjou.

 Piccapietra went on to establish Saint Lazare International in 2012 with its headquarters in Jerusalem.
 This 'Jerusalem obedience' now has as its Grand Master Prince Sixtus Henry of Bourbon-Parma and enjoys the spiritual patronage of Anglican Bishop Richard Garrard, emeritus Representative of the Archbishop of Canterbury to the Holy See.